cjwallace/genderalize/README.md

 To install, clone the repository, and run `poetry install` inside it (this may require you to first [install Poetry](https://python-poetry.org/docs/#installation)).

 A `requirements.txt` file is provided, which should enable installation in other python 3 environments.
+Some additional packaging work would be required to install the CLI if not installed through poetry.

 ## Conventions